WWCDA Mission Statement

 Chapter Membership & Categories -- Further Explained Below

-Although law firm attorneys of all levels (partner, counsel, associate, staff) may apply to join a chapter, for those chapters that limit membership based upon seniority, those more junior attorneys can still join the chapter under an "affiliate member" status, which permits them to participate in certain activities of the chapter and WWCDA.
+Some chapters may limit Law Firm Attorney membership to those of certain seniority.
+Although law firm attorneys of all levels (partner, counsel, associate, staff) may apply to join a chapter, for those chapters that limit membership based upon seniority, junior attorneys (who otherwise qualify under the criteria set forth herein) can join the chapter as an "affiliate member," which permits them to participate in certain activities of the chapter and WWCDA.
 This category of membership is called: "Law Firm Attorney Affiliate Member."

-Many WWCDA chapters also welcome as members attorneys and other professionals who work at consulting firms (or non-attorney professionals who work at law firms) that also specialize in the White Collar Defense and Investigations field while offering support services and referral opportunities to attorneys in private practice.
+Many WWCDA chapters welcome as members attorneys and other professionals who work at consulting firms (or non-attorney professionals who work at law firms) and assist clients on matters in the White Collar Defense and Investigations field (as previously defined), and who offer support services and referral opportunities to attorneys in private practice.
 This category of membership is called: "Consultant Member."

 WWCDA Sponsors who are not otherwise a member or member affiliate, may be able to participate in certain WWCDA event and activities.
 Learn more about becoming a sponsor.

-Some WWCDA events and activities may be limited to law firm attorneys.
+Some WWCDA and chapter events and activities may be limited to law firm attorneys.